roshanswaroop/med-coding/README.md

 ## How it works

-Our site takes in clinical notes as input, then prompts Open AI's GPT-4 model to identify the correct ICD-10 codes as well as cite its justifications.
+We offer an automated medical coding solution that takes in clinical notes and patient information as input, then prompts Open AI's GPT-4 model to identify the correct ICD-10 codes as well as cite its justifications.
 We verify all ICD-10 codes and their descriptions by cross-referencing output with the [CMS.gov database](https://www.cms.gov/Medicare/Coding/ICD10/2018-ICD-10-CM-and-GEMs).
+We then generate a CMS1500 claims form based on the information.

+We currently support OpenEMR integration so that you can effortlessly generate codes and CMS1500 forms using data directly from your EHR and no manual input.

 ## Running Locally